Markus-Astragor/JS-course/01-Fundamentals-Part-1/starter/ReadmeLection1.md

 ## Naming variables

-They should be easy to understand, decricable
+They should be easy to understand, describable

 They shouldn't contain numbers signs, keywords('function, new, var, let and so on...') and so on.
 They only can containd dollar sign, underscore and letters.
 In js you should use camelCase because it is approved in js world.
 If we talk about ruby here is used snake_case